 Is HRV a Good Indicator of Heart Health?

-Consumer devices now make it possible to track HRV trends at home, giving you data to discuss with your cardiologist.
-While consumer wrist-based readings are less precise than clinical ECG, they reliably capture trends over weeks and months that are relevant to cardiovascular health monitoring.
+In clinical settings, cardiologists use 24-hour Holter recordings to assess SDNN and other HRV metrics for risk stratification after cardiac events.
+Consumer devices now let you track HRV trends at home, giving you data to bring to your cardiologist.
+Wrist-based readings aren't as precise as clinical ECG, but they reliably capture trends over weeks and months that matter for cardiovascular monitoring.

 Important: HRV is a general indicator, not a diagnostic tool.
 Always work with your cardiologist for heart-related concerns.
 Never use HRV readings to self-diagnose or adjust cardiac medications.